AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 We can download some more publicly available data, this time short read sequencing on HG002 from Element Biosciences sequencing.
 For simplicity, we'll take only the first million reads of each pair.

+The data has likely already been downloaded, so we do not need to rerun these steps.

 ```
 curl https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/scratch/HG002/sequencing/element/trio/HG002/ins1000/ASHG-C063_R1.fastq.gz | zcat | head -n 1000000 | bgzip -c > R1.fq.gz